isauraAlmar/Personal/README.md

 ### Funcionality

 ## Reflections

+(WHAT ARE THE NEXT STEPS)

+* Talck abput implementing security
+* Talck about adding testing
+* Monitoring, my propousals:
+	* Monitoring elastic search with kibana
+	* Monitoring kafka with Cofluents

+* Analitics for analaising the interactions.
+*

+(What can be improve on the system)

+When I desing the database, I wanted to find the best way to save the Logs and the knowlagment in one database using one tecnologye.
+During all thes proses I had been improving my understending of database and know I have a haier comprensation about database.

+(TALK ABOUT HOW AGAIL WAS MY PROJECT)

 ## Conlutions
 Michroservice architecture.
 It will give to the sistem some advantagie instead of using the ros: